What are the benefits of international exchange study?

 Can I study at a university that is not on the StFX partner list?

 Will I still be able to graduate from StFX on schedule?

 What other things should I consider?

 You experience different cultures and languages and meet new friends from all over the world.
 You can better appreciate cultural diversity and learn about global interdependence.
 Exchange experiences help students become more independent, better at problem solving, and facing new challenges.
 You experience a different academic environment and help build your career portfolio.

 You need to know how the courses you take on exchange fit into your StFX degree program.
 Your cultural interests, language skills, your capacity for difference and your comfort level will influence your decision on where to study abroad.
 You also need to realistically assess whether you have the finanical resources for any increased cost associated with your exchange experience.

-The International Exchange Coordinator at the Office of Internationalization will be able to advise you on what opportunities are available and how an international exchange experience will fit into you overall StFX degree.
-Contact: Brenda Riley (firstname.lastname@example.org) for assistance.
+The Education Abroad Advisor at the Office of Internationalization will be able to advise you on what opportunities are available and how an international exchange experience will fit into you overall StFX degree.
+Make an appointment using WCOnline on our appointments page.

-At StFX, the international exchange experience is a third year experience.
-Students may do exchange study for the fall semester, the winter semester, or for a full year (in your third year at StFX).
+At StFX, the international exchange experience is a second or third year experience.
+Students may do exchange study for the fall semester, the winter semester, or for a full year (in your second or third year at StFX).
 Occasionally, students will be approved to study in the fall semester of their final year.

 StFX has a large number of partners which offer courses taught in English.
 See this list on the International Exchange website under 'Exchange Opportunities'.

 You submit an Application Form, an Academic Record, and two Referee Forms to the International Exchange Office.
 The deadline for Fall and Full Year study abroad is January 15th each year.
 Students wishing to do an exchange experience in the winter of their third year may apply as late as October 1st of their third year.
 However, we recommend all second year students apply by the January 15th deadline, as students applying later will only have access to exchange placements still available after the January applicants are placed.